image

 Can I work as a project management consultant remotely?

-Yes, many project management consultants work remotely, especially since the COVID-19 pandemic.
-However, some clients may require on-site presence for certain projects or key meetings.
+Yes, many project management consultants work remotely.
+This is especially the case after the COVID-19 pandemic.
+However, some clients may require you to be on-site for some projects or key meetings.

 What industries hire project management consultants most frequently?